imruljubair/BdSLImset/README.md

 # *BdSLImset*: *B*angla*d*eshi *S*ign *L*anguage *Im*age Data*set*
 The dataset contains images of different Bangladeshi sign letters.
 It is still on prgress.
 Feel free to use for projects.
-Please cite if you use this dataset for any research work.
+Please cite if you use this dataset for any research work:

+@misc{1811.12813,
+Author = {Oishee Bintey Hoque and Mohammad Imrul Jubair and Md.
+Saiful Islam and Al-Farabi Akash and Alvin Sachie Paulson}, Title = {Real Time Bangladeshi Sign Language Detection using Faster R-CNN}, Year = {2018},
+Eprint = {arXiv:1811.12813},
+}

 # Current Project:
 We are working on a project - "Real Time Bangladeshi Sign Language Detection" - using this dataset (2018).